-Drake and Josh got hit with this hard during promotion for the multi-parter, "Really Big Shrimp".
-One of them showed the entire resolution of the episode, which is everyone at Helen's wedding, Josh wearing the gold vestAND dancing with Mindy, (another ad showed them kissing!!!) and Drake performing his hit song, interwoven with clips form the episode.
+Drake & Josh got hit with this hard during promotion for the multi-parter, "Really Big Shrimp".
+One of them showed the entire resolution of the episode, which is everyone at Helen's wedding, Josh wearing the gold vestAND dancing with Mindy (another ad showed them kissing!!!), and Drake performing his hit song, interwoven with clips form the episode.

 Eastenderssubverted this in the late 90s, when fake spoilers were inserted into trailers.
 One gave the impression that club owner Steve was going to be killed by his girlfriend, whereas the actual episode had it happen the other way around.
 Steve then framed his colleague, who subsequently escaped from prison and returned for revenge.
 The trailers for that episode implied that he had booby trapped several lightbulbs with explosives as revenge, but the episode had no exploding lightbulbs in it at all.

 ER: One episode did this badly enough for TV Guide to call them out.
 The promos for one episode touted the return of Dr. Carter, even showing a brief scene.
 How long was Carter's actual appearance?
 Exactly as long as in the promos, using the exact same scene.